ruairi212/textbasedrp/README.md

 - **Purely Web-Based**: Access from any modern browser on any device—no client installs required.
 - **Live Roleplay Chat**: Real-time text chat with formatting support for expressive roleplay.
 - **Room & Campaign Management**: Create, organize, and join rooms for unique campaigns or one-shots.
-- **Character Sheets**: Customizable, interactive character sheets with built-in dice rolling.
+- **Character Management**: Customizable, interactive character sheets with built-in dice rolling.
 - **Advanced Dice Roller**: Supports standard and custom dice expressions (e.g., `2d6+3`).
-- **Handouts & Shared Notes**: Upload handouts, share images, and collaborate on session notes.
 - **Turn & Initiative Tracker**: Streamlined tools for managing initiative and player turns.
 - **Theming & Accessibility**: Light/dark modes, adjustable font sizes, and accessible design for all users.
 - **User Profiles**: Personalize your experience with avatars, bios, and campaign history.